The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-As a consequence of the outbreak of COVID-19 (coronavirus), certain requirements relating to customs authorisations during the coronavirus (COVID-19) outbreak may be relaxed, and some additional reliefs from duty and VAT have been introduced.
-See the Tolley COVID-19 toolkit .
+As a consequence of the outbreak of coronavirus, certain requirements relating to customs authorisations during the pandemic may be relaxed, and some additional reliefs from duty and VAT have been introduced.
+See further in the Coronavirus (COVID-19) and VAT - reliefs and measures for imports and exports guidance note.

-Import VAT and customs duty are normally charged and are usually payable at the point when the goods enter the UK (unless the supplier or his agent has been approved to use the duty deferment facility, see the Delaying payment of import taxes guidance note for more information).
+Import VAT and customs duty are normally charged and are usually payable at the point when the goods enter the UK (unless the supplier or his agent has been approved to use the duty deferment facility, see the Delaying payment of import taxes and customs duties (rules until 31 December 2020) guidance note for more information).
 Goods normally enter the UK at a port or airport.

 Import VAT is charged at the same rate as if the goods were supplied in the UK.
 Therefore, zero-rated goods, such as books, should be imported without VAT as books are currently zero-rated in the UK.
 Please see the Overview ― zero-rating guidance note for more information on the types of goods that can be imported at the zero-rate.